ezeAng/aiyoh.ai/README.md

 ## Introduction

 The mission of aiyoh.ai is to make interior design visualization more accessible and interactive.
 By leveraging cutting-edge AI technology and the flexibility of web applications, users can instantly see how their rooms might look with different furniture styles and layouts, helping in making informed decisions for home decor and space planning.

+Eventually, I envision this AI tool as the standard for furniture e-commerce, where users can generate designs and be suggested furniture products as per the design.
+One could possible add constraints, such as a budget, or being child-friendly, the possibilies await us.

 ## Features